jmeubank/tdm-distrib/tdm32/core/README-gcc-tdm.md

 + libgcceh.patch                                               # Reintegrate libgcc_eh into libgcc
 + defstatic.patch                                              # Make static versions of libgcc and libstdc++ the default, instead of the shared versions
 + ada-lfs.patch                                                # Allow Ada to build for older versions of the MSVCRT without a stat64 equivalent
-+ relocate.patch                                               # Make GCC fully relocatable, not searching any fixed paths
-+ eh_shmem.patch                                               # Create a shared memory handle to allow exceptions from DLLs without shared GCC DLLs
-+ threads.patch                                                # Support winpthreads for the 32-bit mingw32 target and a static version of winpthreads
 + more-gnattools.patch                                         # Enable building gnatdll for mingw* targets
 + windows-lrealpath.patch                                      # Allow forward slashes in libiberty as path separators on Windows
-+ mutex-leak.patch                                             # Fix memory leak when using C++11 mutexes
 + xmmintrin.patch                                              # Add C++ include guards to xmmintrin.h
 + crtbegin.patch                                               # Remove static modifier from `__EH_FRAME_BEGIN__`
 + gnat-implibs.patch                                           # Create import libraries for the DLL versions of libgnat and libgnarl